openSUSE/GeekoBits/README.md

 ## 3d printing bricks

 I do not have a usable gcode yet.
 Any contribution is welcome!
-For now import [plate.stl](https://github.com/lkocman/geeko-brickz/blob/main/plate.stl) into e.g. [Prusa Slicer](https://flathub.org/apps/com.prusa3d.PrusaSlicer) you'll have to play with supports on individual parts.
+For now import files from [stl.tar.xz](https://github.com/lkocman/geeko-brickz/blob/main/stl.tar.xz ) into e.g. [Prusa Slicer](https://flathub.org/apps/com.prusa3d.PrusaSlicer) you'll have to play with supports on individual parts.

 ## What to contribute?